dentarg/auth0-blog/_posts/2018-03-05-react-router-4-practical-tutorial.markdown

 );
 ```

 It's not complex.
-The `<CustomLink />` harnessed the power of `<Route />`.
+The `<CustomLink>` harnessed the power of `<Route>`.
 In the code above, it uses the `match` object to determine whether to add `>` symbol whenever the the path matches the URL location.

-`<Route />` has a prop called `children`.
-This prop takes in a function that will render wether the path matches the URL location or not.
+There are 3 ways to render something with a `<Route>`; `<Route component>`, `<Route render>`, and `<Route children>`.
+The code above used the `children` prop.
+This render prop takes in a function that receives all the same route props as the `component` and `render` methods, except when a route doesn't match the URL location.
+This process gives you the power to dynamically adjust your UI based on whether or not the route matches.
 And that's all we need to create a custom Link!

 ### Handling Non-existent Routes